iondrive-co/moirai/README.md

 ![Editor](/example/example-edit.png?raw=true "Editor")
 ![Viewer](/example/example-view.png?raw=true "Viewer")

+Variable usage is a work in progress and is much more restricted than a more general purpose framework such as [Twine](https://twinery.org/).
+Currently supported are setting variables based on choices, and using those variables
+to:
+- Select next scene from a description
+- Conditionally display text in a description

+## Getting started

 Before anything else, you will want to create a KV store.
 Copy the wrangler.toml.template to wrangler.toml and run the create command in there to generate the store.
 Next, you will need some story data to start out with, you can load the example story from the screenshot above into your local KV store with `npm run story:load-example`.